kyma-project/test-infra/docs/prow/quality-metrics.md

 }
 ```
 It is executed as a [Prow job](https://status.build.kyma-project.io/?job=github-stats) once a day.
-Data (logs) are grabbed by StackDriver export (data sink) and forwarded to BigQuery.
+Data (logs) are grabbed by Stackdriver export (data sink) and forwarded to BigQuery.
 JSON object is automatically flattened into multiple columns.
 Following SQL statement is used to pre-format data: